 - alongside Willington Lane, Willington

-- junction of Crib Lane and Pudding Lane, Tiverton
+- lay-by opposite junction of Crib Lane and Pudding Lane, Tiverton

 - off Stonehouse Lane, below Bulkeley Hill

 - alongside Coppermines Lane, near Rawhead

 Many of the pubs along the Trail have Sandstone Trail Information Boards and car parking for walkers, too.
 But remember that pub car parks are private and walkers should always ask permission before leaving their car.

 The Sandstone Trail is easy to reach by car and taxi from the A49 (north/south) and the A534 (east/west).

 Car hire is available from Chester, Crewe, Wrexham, Liverpool and Manchester; for more details visit Rhino Car Hire.

 Or get on your bike?